graduateclimateconference/graduateclimateconference.github.io/application.md

 - your preference for an oral/poster presentation
 - if you require travel assistance funding to attend the conference

-__Completed applications must be submitted by 11:59 PM Eastern Daylight Time on Wednesday, June 7th, 2023.__ Approximately 120 participants will be selected to attend the conference.
+__Completed applications must be submitted by 11:59 PM Eastern Daylight Time on Friday, June 7th, 2024.__ Approximately 120 participants will be selected to attend the conference.
 Selection decisions will be emailed back by early July.
 Applicants also may be contacted for additional information at a later date.